Critchley Markers A-Z

 What are Critchley cable markers?

-Critchley cable markers help organise cables effectively.
+Critchley cable markers are the original cable marker.
 They are available in two types: K-Type and Z-Type.
-Constructed from self-extinguishing PVC, these markers resist numerous industrial fluids, making them adaptable to a wide array of settings.
+Constructed from self-extinguishing PVC, these markers are highly durable and resist numerous industrial fluids, making them adaptable to a wide array of settings.
 Critchley markers are versatile and can be used in various industries like oil, gas, and electrical.

 What’s the difference between Critchley K-Type and Z-Type markers?